collective/collective.js.jqueryui/README.rst

 By default this addon register all plugins and activate all of them except tabs.
 So ui.tabs is registred but not activated.

-Because jqueryui is big on both javascripts and css you may want to optimize the configuration of your site or your addon which depends on this one.
+Because jQueryUI is big on both javascripts and css you may want to optimize the configuration of your site or your addon which depends on this one.

-So you can activate/unactivate plugins using registry profile or the jqueryui controlpanel.
+So you can activate/unactivate plugins using registry profile or the jQueryUI controlpanel.

 Using registry.xml, you can activate only what you want: